Max Planck Institute for Sustainable Materials

-The Max Planck Institute for Sustainable Materials (Max-Planck-Institut für Nachhaltige Materialien) is a research institute of the Max Planck Society located in Düsseldorf.
+The Max Planck Institute for Sustainable Materials (MPI-SusMat) is a research institute of the Max Planck Society located in Düsseldorf, Germany.
+It conducts fundamental research in materials science with a focus on developing sustainable materials for applications in energy, mobility, infrastructure, and medicine.

-Since 1971, it has been legally independent and organized in the form of a GmbH, which was formerly supported and financed in equal parts by the Max Planck Society and the Steel Institute VDEh.
-The Max Planck Society has been the sole shareholder since 2020.
+The institute investigates how materials can be produced, used, and recycled in a climate-friendly and resource-efficient manner.
+Its research addresses challenges such as reducing greenhouse gas emissions from materials production and enabling a circular materials economy.

+Founded in 1917 as the Kaiser Wilhelm Institute for Iron Research, the institute became part of the Max Planck Society in 1948.
+In 2024, it was renamed to reflect its strategic focus on sustainability, decarbonisation, and circular materials research.

+Mission and impact

+The institute's research aims to enable more sustainable industrial processes by reducing the environmental impact of materials production and use.
+Materials production accounts for a significant share of global greenhouse gas emissions, particularly in sectors such as steel and non-ferrous metals.

+By developing new materials and processes, the institute contributes to climate change mitigation, resource efficiency, and the transition towards a circular economy.

 History

 The institute was founded in 1917 as Kaiser Wilhelm Institute for Iron Research in Aachen, with Fritz Wüst being the founding director.

 It moved to Düsseldorf in 1921 and relocated from the "Rheinische Metallwaarenfabrik" to its current location in 1935.

 In 1943, it moved temporarily to Clausthal and in 1946 back to Düsseldorf.

 The long-term institutional co-sponsoring by Steel Institute VDEh determined a unique example of a public private partnership for both the Max Planck Society and European industry and was intended to ensure a close link between knowledge-oriented and pre-competitive basic research on the one hand and commercial relevance on the other.

-After the VDEh had reduced its annual subsidies since 2016 due to structural problems in the steel industry and completely terminated the financing agreement in October 2019 with effect from 31 December 2021, it transferred all shares to the Max Planck Society in March 2020, making it the sole shareholder.
-In April 2024, the Max Planck Institute for Iron Research was renamed the Max Planck Institute for Sustainable Materials.
+After the VDEh had reduced its annual subsidies since 2016 due to structural problems in the steel industry and completely terminated the financing agreement in 2021, it transferred all shares to the Max Planck Society, making it the sole shareholder.

+In April 2024, the institute was renamed to Max Planck Institute for Sustainable Materials to reflect its expanded focus on sustainability, decarbonisation, and circular materials research.

 Fields of research

-The Institute plays a central role in enabling progress in the fields of mobility (e.g. steels and soft magnets for light-weight hybrid vehicles and Ni-base alloys for plane turbines), energy (e.g. efficiency of thermal power conversion through better high temperature alloys and nanostructured solar cells), infrastructure (e.g. steels for large infrastructures, e.g. wind turbines and chemical plants), and safety (e.g. nanostructured bainitic steels for gas pipelines).

-The Institute with its international team of about 300 employees is organized in four departments:
+The institute's research focuses on understanding the relationship between the structure, properties, and performance of materials across multiple length scales, from the atomic to the macroscopic level.